parkerhams/race-n-place/ProcessJournal.md

 #Vehicle damage
 Vehicles can get destroyed if they take enough damage.
 The player will not respawn for that round.
 Rounds are short enough that players shouldn't mind having to 'sit out' for a very short period of time if they get blown up.
+If explosions happen more often, we may add in respawning.
+Will need testing to decide.